U19 Mid and North hurling championships down to finals after semi-final fare

 The mid championship provided fantastic entertainment last night, as it took extra time to separate Thurles Sarsfields and Drom & Inch in their semi-final bout in Holycross.

-Drom looked to have done enough to win the game as they led by three points deep in injury time, but a last gasp goal from Jock Fogarty for Sars took it to extra time, where the Thurles men ran out easy winners by 2-28 to 2-20, with Tommy Maher and Darragh Stakelum excellent throughout.
+Drom looked to have done enough to win the game as they led by three points deep in injury time, but a last gasp goal from Sars took it to extra time, where the Thurles men ran out easy winners by 2-28 to 2-20.

 They will face Holycross/Ballycahill in the final who ran out easy winners against JK Brackens, easing to a 3-23 to 1-11 win as last year's county minor finalists face off in the final yet again.